archmachina/deploy-exec/README.md

 ./deploy-exec/ansible-entrypoint ./main.yml -i ./inventory/dev/ -v
 ```

-ansible-entrypoint will set the HOME directory to the playbook directory and any roles, collections, python modules or caches will be stored there.
+ansible-entrypoint will set ANSIBLE_HOME to the <PLAYBOOK_DIR>/.ansible, where any roles or collections will be installed.

 ## azd_env_promote